Troubleshooting

 This is the most common cause.
 If the PDF does not embed the fonts used in the document, the viewer on the receiving device substitutes a similar font.
 Even a close substitute has different character widths.
 A line that fitted perfectly in Calibri might overflow by two characters when rendered in a similar-looking substitute - pushing text into the next line, shifting everything below it, breaking the entire layout.

 The fix: re-export the PDF with fonts embedded.
 In Word, go to File → Options → Save → check "Embed fonts in the file".
 In Google Docs, exported PDFs embed fonts automatically.
 In design tools, look for the option in export settings.
+If re-exporting from source isn't an option and only a small section needs correcting, the guide to editing a PDF without Adobe Acrobat covers fixing layout issues directly in the PDF.

 Different PDF viewers